Learning Outside the Classroom

 Learning Outside the Classroom is a valued part of school life at St Joseph's as this reinforces and expands much of the learning done within the classroom.
 Here are a few of the ways this happens here:

-Our Reception Class teacher, Mr Iredale, is a trained Forest School Leader and every Wednesday half of our Reception class depart in our mini-bus for a local privately owned wooded area that the owner generously allows us to visit.
+Mr Iredale, is a trained Forest School Leader and every Wednesday half of our Reception class depart in our mini-bus for a local privately owned wooded area that the owner generously allows us to visit.
 The children gain a great deal from this experience and have a real love of the outdoors, possibly helped by the occasional hot chocolate and toasted marshmallow!

 St Joseph's Parish Church is an important part of our school community.
 Each Thursday a class visit the church to help Fr Andrew Foster deliver the service.
 The children gain a great deal of confidence from this experience as there are members of the public present in the service also.
 Our Reception class have also visited the church recently as part of a walk out into the local community and exploring our local environment.